Written by Editorial Team

-The vacuum assisted birth is a procedure in which a Ventouse (vacuum extractor) is used to help the baby out of the birth canal.
-An instrument is attached to baby’s head through suction.
-This instrument is called a Ventouse.
-A cup which is usually made of soft plastic or metal is connected by a tube to the suction device.
+The vacuum-assisted birth is a procedure in which the doctor uses Ventouse (vacuum extractor) to help the baby out of the birth canal.
+The doctor attaches this instrument to the baby’s head through suction.
+This instrument is Ventouse.
+A cup that is usually of soft plastic or metal and connects by a tube to the suction device.

-The cup firmly fits to the baby’s head.
+The cup firmly fits the baby’s head.
 As the mother pushes through the next contraction, the doctor will gently apply a small amount of suction to the baby’s head and assist the baby’s head through the birth canal.
-Vacuum assisted delivery is not performed in case of preterm delivery specifically if the delivery happens before the 34th week, as the baby’s head will be too soft during that time.
+Vacuum-assisted delivery is not performed in case of preterm delivery specifically if the delivery happens before the 34th week, as the baby’s head will be too soft during that time.

-There are different types of ventouse which vary in size and material which is used for the ‘cup’ portion of the instrument.
+There are different types of ventouse that vary in size and material which is used for the ‘cup’ portion of the instrument.
 The selection of the size and type of the cup depends on several factors like:

 The most common type of vacuum extractors are: